English (ENG)

 ENG 212 Introduction to Genre Studies (3 credits)

-Genre Studies offers insight into the way that language, power, and culture work in the texts we see and write every day, from graffiti and shopping lists to email and academia.
-Genre Studies is based on the premise that writing cannot be separated from social situations.
-Studying genre's place in language helps us analyze the shaping power of language in order to better understand how we might read, write, and interpret texts.
-This course will focus on how scholars have used genre as a productive category of inquiry, with specific focus on rhetorical analysis, composition theory, and the teaching of writing.
-Working alongside scholarly texts, this seminar will explore information, change, history, and flexibility of various genres chosen by the students from within our course.
-We will analyze genre as a source of creativity and innovation, as well as a technology of social control and change, as we challenge and advance our understanding of discursive genres, and how they act within our own lives as writers, readers, and participants a world of words.
+Genre Studies offers insight into how language, power, and culture work in the texts we see and write every day, from graffiti and shopping lists to email and academia.
+This course focuses on how scholars have used genre as a productive category of inquiry, with specific focus on rhetorical analysis, composition theory, and the teaching of writing.
+We will use scholarly texts to explore the history and flexibility of various genres chosen by students in our course.
+We will analyze genre as a source of creativity and innovation, as well as a technology of social control and change, as we challenge and advance our understanding of how genres act within our own lives.
+Fulfills: AOK 2 & 5.

 Course Rotation: NY and PLV; Spring